StutiSingh876/SIH_Frontend/MANUAL_SETUP_GUIDE.md

 3. Verify mood tracking functionality
 4. Test chatbot integration

+## 🗑️ Mood Log Deletion Feature

+### How to Delete Mood Logs
+The platform now includes the ability to delete mood log entries:

+1. **Navigate to Mood Tracker**: Go to http://localhost:3000/MoodTracker.Html
+2. **View Mood History**: Your recent mood entries will be displayed
+3. **Delete a Mood Entry**:
+   - Look for the trash icon (🗑️) next to each mood entry
+   - Click the trash icon
+   - Confirm deletion in the popup dialog
+   - The mood entry will be permanently removed

+### Features of Mood Deletion
+- ✅ **Confirmation Dialog**: Prevents accidental deletions
+- ✅ **Security**: Users can only delete their own mood logs
+- ✅ **Real-time Updates**: Mood history refreshes automatically after deletion
+- ✅ **Visual Feedback**: Success/error messages are displayed
+- ✅ **Loading States**: Visual indicators during deletion process

+### API Endpoint
+- **DELETE** `/moods/{mood_id}` - Delete a specific mood log by ID
+- Requires authentication (JWT token)
+- Returns success message or appropriate error codes

 ### Step 3: Manual Testing
 1. **Register a new account** at http://localhost:3000/Login.html
 2. **Login** with your credentials
 3. **Navigate to dashboard** (Mitr2.html)
 4. **Test mood tracking** (MoodTracker.Html)
+   - Log different moods with notes
+   - View mood history
+   - **Delete mood entries** using the trash icon (🗑️) next to each entry
 5. **Try the AI chatbot** (chatbot.html)
 6. **Browse the forum** (forum.html)